catamphetamine/react-pages/README.md

   // If this error handler is defined then it must handle
   // all errors it gets (or just re`throw` them).
   //
-  // This error handler can be the same one used as `preload.catch` option.
+  // This error handler can (and most likely should)
+  // be the same one used as `preload.catch` option.
   //
   catch: (error, { url, redirect }) => redirect(`/error?url=${encode(url)}&error=${error.status}`)

   // (optional)
   // Custom Koa middleware (an array of middlewares).
   // Inserted before page rendering middleware.
-  // (if anyone needs that for whatever reason)
+  // (if anyone needs that for extending
+  //  page rendering service with extra functionality)
   middleware: [...]

   // (optional)